-The total mortality caused by entanglement has not been reliably estimated.
-However, survey data show that entanglement in derelict fishing gear is a serious mortality risk for monk seals.
+The total mortality caused by entanglement has not been reliably estimated because it is difficult to observe mortality events.
+However, survey data from the PIFSC Protected Species Division show that DFG entanglement is a serious mortality risk for monk seals.
+During the period of 1982-2010, 303 Hawaiian monk seals were found entangled in the NWHI of which 206 were rescued, 82 escaped unaided, 8 died, and the fate of 7 others is unknown.
 All six extant breeding subpopulations of this seal are located in the NWHI, and this species suffers the greatest reported entanglement rates (averaging 15 seals per year) of any pinniped (seal or sea lion).
-Until derelict fishing gear can be stopped at its source, removal of accumulated debris from the reefs may be the only effective way to reduce its impacts.
+Until DFG can be stopped at its source, removal of accumulated debris from reefs may be the only effective way to reduce its effects.